ISO 20022: The New Standard

 City National Bank sends all domestic and international USD wires to the Federal Reserve Financial Services network via Fedwire.
 City National Bank sends all international FX wires to the SWIFT network.
 City National Bank receives incoming wires from both networks.

-Yes.
-The SWIFT MIR (Message Input Reference) will be displayed with an updated value.
-The current reference number is displayed with 28 characters, and the new number will be displayed with 42 characters, and a breakdown is in the table below:
+The SWIFT MIR (Message Input Reference) will be displayed with an extended number of characters.
+A breakdown is in the table below:

 swi03004-YYYY-MM-DDTHH:MM:SS.667.216508Z